Xinchen Yu

 prof_pic.jpeg

-I received my Ph.D. from University of North Texas in 2023.
+I am an Assistant Professor of Practice in the Computer Science Department at the University of Arizona.
+I received my Ph.D. from University of North Texas.
 Before that, I earned a Master’s degree from University of Pittsburgh and a Bachelor’s degree from Zhejiang University.

 news